Randy McMillan: Miami Dolphins (1988)

-Personal life
+Later life and death

 Following the end to his professional football career, McMillan managed a health club in White Marsh, Maryland.

 In 2002, McMillan fell asleep at the wheel of his car, crashing into a guardrail.
 He suffered a spinal injury.

-Randy was elected to the Maryland State Athletic Hall of Fame, as well as North Harford High School, Harford Community College, and the Harford County Hall of Fame.
+McMillan was elected to the Maryland State Athletic Hall of Fame, as well as North Harford High School, Harford Community College, and the Harford County Hall of Fame.
 He was also chosen as one of the Top 50 Athletes in the 250-year History of Harford County, MD.

+McMillan died on January 7, 2026, at the age of 67.